pnnl/ruleset-checking-tool/docs/section19/Rule19-1.md

 **Notes/Questions:**
 1. Sizing factor modeled identically across orientations will be checked by umbrella rule.
-2. Per dicussion with Mike R. and group rule applies to furnaces, heat pumps, and DX cooling coils.
+2. Per discussion with Mike R. and group rule applies to furnaces, heat pumps, and DX cooling coils.

 **[Back](_toc.md)**